CecSve/InsectMobile_Diversity/README.md

-# Non-destructive DNA extraction and automated purification of complex arthropod samples #
+# Urbanisation is a driver for reduced insect diversity across multiple land cover types #

-This repository (R project) contains all scripts necessary to run the ecological/statistical analyses from the study "Non-destructive DNA extraction and automated purification of complex arthropod samples" (Svenningsen et al.).
+This repository (R project) contains all scripts necessary to run the ecological/statistical analyses from the study "Urbanisation is a driver for reduced insect diversity across multiple land cover types" (Svenningsen et al.).

-The data were collected in June 2018 as part of the citizen science project InsectMobilen ("Insektmobilen") at the Natural History Museum of Denmark.
+The data were collected in June 2018 as part of the citizen science project InsectMobilen ("Insektmobilen") at the Natural History Museum of Denmark & iDiv in Germany.

 ## Preparation of ASV tables and sequencing data ##